Getting started

-The model exists in two layers: the Analysis layer holds a simplified model of the structure and the Design layer represents the physical structure.
+The model exists in two layers: the Design layer represents the physical structure and the Analysis layer contains the actual finite elements to model the structure.
 Some items, such as nodes, may be mapped between the layers; others may exist only in one layer.
-The layers can be coordinated with one another using the coordination tools.
-You are unable to change the analysis data while results exist that depend on that data.
+The layers can be synchronised with one another using the coordination tools.
+You cannot change the analysis data while results exist that depend on that data.

 The model can either be imported from a 3D modelling program or created within GSA in the Design layer, the Analysis layer, or both.
 Wizards assist the initial model creation and subsequent editing.